adamdelancey/ms3-tips/README.md

     -   I have used a simple, clean and chromatic design for the colours used in the project.
 The black is mainly used for the text, while the dark-grey colour (as featured in Materialize) is used for the navbar, buttons and footer.
 In contract, the off-white "cultured" colour is used for the background on all pages in order for the photos and cards to be lifted forward.
-Due to the images from the tips being colourful, I believe this simple design compliments this well.
+Due to the images from the Tips being colourful, I believe this simple design compliments this well.

 -   #### Typography
     -   The Sarala font is the main font used throughout the whole website with Sans Serif as the fallback font in case